reismarcelo/ztp_xr_play/README.md

 - If "fpd_check" metadata variable is defined and is true, then:
     - Verify whether FPD upgrade is required,
     - If needed, upgrade FPDs.
 Reload router once FPD upgrade is complete.
 - Downloads configuration file from the URL defined in the "day0_config_url" metadata variable, load and commit the configuration.
+- If "day0_config_reboot" metadata variable is defined and is true, device is reloaded after day0 config is applied.
+- If metadata file contains REST callback settings, REST POST requests are sent at the beginning and end of the ZTP process.
+    - "notify_url" - When defined, enable REST notifications to the URL provided.
+    - "notify_username" and "notify_password" - If defined, REST POST requests are sent with HTTP Basic Authorization header.

 ## Forcing device to trigger ZTP